atrocore/atrocore/docs/10.developer-guide/02.understanding-atrocore/12.handlers/docs.md

 ## Entity Type Handlers

 AtroCore provides a ready-made set of PSR-15 handlers that cover all standard CRUD and action endpoints for entity records.
-These handlers live in `Atro\Core\EntityTypeHandlers\`.
+These handlers live in `Atro\Core\EntityTypeHandlers\` and are dispatched by `EntityTypeDispatchMiddleware`.

-### How Entity Type Membership Works
+### How Dispatch Works

+`EntityTypeDispatchMiddleware` runs after module middlewares.
+When a request was matched by FastRoute to the legacy handler (meaning no direct handler claimed the route), the middleware:

+1. Reads the `entityName` from the route parameters.
+2. Looks up the entity's template type from metadata (`scopes.{entityName}.type`).
+3. Queries `EntityTypeHandlerRegistry` — which holds a secondary FastRoute router built from all `EntityTypeHandler` classes — for a handler whose `#[Route]` pattern matches the request **and** whose `#[EntityType]` types list includes the entity's type.
+4. If found, forwards the request to that handler (with `entityName` set as a request attribute).
+5. If not found, passes the request to `DispatchMiddleware` → `LegacyControllerHandler`.

+### The `#[EntityType]` Attribute

-Each built-in handler declares which entity template types it applies to via the `#[EntityType]` attribute:
+Each built-in handler declares which entity template types it applies to:

 ```php
 use Atro\Core\Routing\EntityType;